markhom/Kanye-Weather/README.md

 <p style="text-align:center; border-bottom: 1px #95a5a6 solid; font-weight:500; margin:10px 100px 10px 100px; font-size:20px">Why we chose this project and what we learned :</p>

 - **Amara Briquelet:** I thought it would be fun to make an app that mixes an extremely useful API with one that is purely for entertainment purposes.
+My main takeaways from working on this project:
+- Don't get feature happy unless MVP is achieved early, if a functionality can be added without adding an extra API do it without adding it to avoid inconsistent results.
+- How to coordinate with other devs on a team.
 - **Mark Homchik:**
 - **Pedro Felipe Valencia:**
 - **Cleo Miller:**